Eyict/GSAML-DTA/README.md

 ccmpred (https://github.com/soedinglab/CCMpred)

 # how to use
-PreHandData.py --- Prehandle data
+PreHandData.py --- prehandle data

-python Davis_train.py ---run our model on Davis
+python Davis_train.py ---train our model on Davis

-test.py --- test the model we got
+test.py --- test the model we have gotten